awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-add-external.md

 rm -rf "$WORKING_DIR/miniconda.sh"
 ```

-You can also add a sandboxed Python installation as a kernel that you can use in a Jupyer notebook by including the following code to the above lifecycle configuration:
+You can also add a sandboxed Python installation as a kernel that you can use in a Jupyter notebook by including the following code to the above lifecycle configuration:

 ```
 source "$WORKING_DIR/miniconda/bin/activate"